 So what are you waiting for?
-Pack your beach tote and get ready to experience this authentic, New England getaway.
+Pack your beach tote and get ready to experience this authentic, New England summer getaway.

 Start your day with a decadent brunch at The Oysterman, offering modern twists on local favorites and an extensive brunch cocktail menu.
 Wash down an Oystergirl breakfast sammy with a Deluxe-bury Crush and you’ll be ready to “seas” the day.